arvidn/libtorrent/docs/manual.rst

 ==============

-You will usually have to store your torrent handles somewhere, since it's the object through which you retrieve infromation about the torrent and aborts the torrent.
+You will usually have to store your torrent handles somewhere, since it's the object through which you retrieve information about the torrent and aborts the torrent.
 Its declaration looks like this::

 	struct torrent_handle